Becoming a Published College Writer: Top 5 Steps to Share Your Work

 Maintain an active personal blog or online portfolio to showcase your best work.
 When approaching publishers or clients, your portfolio will be an essential tool.
 Make sure that your portfolio reflects your versatility as a writer by emphasizing your capacity to change topics and styles.
 Make sure your portfolio is original, offering something unique and different.
 It should be designed so as to catch the attention of the recipients the moment they take their first look at it.
 Make it punchy and snappy to make an immediate and lasting impression.

 You should also use technology to hone your skills.
-To maximize your efforts, see this article for some of the best iPhone apps for creative writing.
+For example, try Scrivener or Ulysses for creative writing.
 Millions of students use them worldwide, so you can’t make a mistake choosing any recommended apps.

 4. Research and Submit to Appropriate Publications